If you have started to realise that something deeper may be driving how you think, feel, and react, you are already beginning to be self aware.

 Learning to be self aware might seem like a small step, but it changes everything.

-Because when you understand what’s driving your thoughts, emotions, and reactions, you stop feeling powerless in your own life.
+Because when you understand what is driving your thoughts, emotions and reactions, you stop feeling powerless in your own life.

-You begin to recognise when you’re acting from habit instead of choice.
+You begin to recognise when you are acting from habit instead of choice.

-You start to see where you’ve been holding yourself back without realising it.
+You start to see where you have been holding yourself back without realising it.

 And slowly, you begin to trust yourself again.